dinguschan-owo/Helios/README.md

 ## ***`Compatibility`***

-Works in the latest version of:
+Helios works in the latest versions of:

 - Chrome
 - Firefox